OpenPixel/blocky/docs/index.rst

-.. flask_blocky documentation master file, created by sphinx-quickstart on Tue Jun 16 13:08:08 2015.
+.. blocky documentation master file, created by sphinx-quickstart on Tue Jun 16 13:08:08 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to flask_blocky's documentation!
+Welcome to blocky's documentation!
 ========================================

 Contents: